Dasharo/docs/docs/unified-test-documentation/dasharo-performance/402-cpu-frequency.md

 **Test description**

-This test aims to verify whether the mounted CPU is running on expected frequency after stress test.
+This test aims to verify whether the mounted CPU is running on expected frequency during the stress test.
 The DUT during test works on battery.

 **Test configuration data**